What Is Hand Shock And Does It Matter?

 Modify the Grip

 Eliminate the grip on the bow and use a custom grip.
 Many aftermarket grips are rubberized.
-Thin, easy-to-grip, and vibration-free, they are ideal for bowhunters.
+Thin, easy to grip, and vibration-free, they are ideal for bowhunters.
 In addition, you can wrap your existing grip with rubberized material.
 Both methods work well.

 A Limbsaver will reduce the vibration in bow limbs, sights, quivers, and other bow accessories less likely to vibrate during a shot.
 You should take your time when looking for a stabilizer.
-A heavy stabilizer will make the bow more stable and will help reducing vibration.
+A heavy stabilizer will make the bow more stable and will help reduce vibration.

-The more vibration is eliminated from the bow, the longer the bow will last and all the equipment associated with it will last longer as well.
+The more vibration is eliminated from the bow, the longer the bow will last, and all the equipment associated with it will last longer as well.

 But, as Dave Hurteau says, with modern compound bows, hand-shock has just as much to do with a bow’s performance as its camo pattern.

-There is no doubt that anything that makes you more confident will help you become a better hunter.
+Undoubtedly, anything that makes you more confident will help you become a better hunter.
 Additionally, having a positive mindset is equally important.